bparanj/crystal/programming/iac/docs/experiments/mapping-packages.md

 ### 2. **Use the Mapping for Verification**

-When preparing your Goss tests or any script that verifies package installations, use the mapped command or program names instead of the package names for actual verification.
+When preparing your Goss tests or any script that verifies package installations, use the mapped command or program names instead of the package names for  verification.

 **Example for Goss:**